President : Mary Hood

 Mary started her banking career in 1991 and has worked entirely within the agricultural industry right here in the great state of Oregon since her first day.
 She is proud to say that she has ‘grown up’ in this industry.
 Today you can find her working as the team leader for Columbia Bank’s agricultural lending team; the largest lending team, dedicated entirely to agriculture, at any commercial bank in the Pacific Northwest.

-Along with her duties as First Vice President for OWA, Mary is President of the Linn-Benton Chapter and is Treasurer for the Oregon Ryegrass Growers Association.
+Along with her duties as President for OWA, Mary is past-president of the Linn-Benton Chapter and is Treasurer for the Oregon Ryegrass Growers Association.
 She is a past-president for Oregon AgFest and is very involved in countless other industry events and meetings.
 Mary and her family live in North Albany on their own small piece of acreage.

 Second Vice President: Michelle Carmony